 Q: How can I minimize risks to my assets?

 A: There are a number of ways to manage and minimize the risks that your assets could be used to pay your debts.
-Placing income-producing property or assets into a corporation or other entity can protect your assets from being taken to pay debts arising from rental property or other assets.
+Placing income-producing property or assets into a corporation, trust or other entity can protect your assets from being taken to pay debts arising from rental property or other assets.
 Further, you can get insurance to protect against the most significant risks.
 Auto and homeowner’s liability insurance can provide insurance up to a certain dollar limit for automobile accidents and home injuries, respectively.
 An umbrella policy can provide additional coverage for multiple risks, such as home, auto and other risks.
 Malpractice insurance can provide protection from workplace-related exposure.

 Q: What about risks insurance won’t cover?